-Its mysterious history has made the cave a popular site for those seeking out the strange in Greece.
-Many have reported the presence of ghosts, strange sights and sounds, and secret underground rooms in the cave, making it the perfect subject for an investigation on “X-Files.”
+Its mysterious history has made the cave a popular site for those seeking out bizarre locations in Greece.
+Many have reported the presence of ghosts, strange sights and sounds, and secret underground rooms in the cave, making it the perfect subject for an investigation on X-Files.

-Many people stumble across the cave by simply hiking on the mountain near Athens.
+Many people stumble across the cave by simply hiking on the mountain in the vicinity of Athens.

-The entrance of the cave is found along one of the most famous climbing routes in Greece, but the cave remains close to the public at night.
+The entrance of the cave is found along one of the most famous climbing routes in Greece, but the cave remains closed to the public at night.

-Aheron is a river in Epirus, northwestern Greece.
-The stunning, sandy banks of the Aheron hide a darker past, as they are thought to be the entrance to Hades, or the ancient Greek underworld.
+Aheron is a river in Epirus in northwestern Greece.
+The stunning, sandy banks of the Aheron hide a darker past, as they are thought to be the entrance to Hades, or the Ancient Greek underworld.